bootstrap-vue/bootstrap-vue/src/icons/README.md

 are opt-in, meaning that they explicitly need to be imported in order to be used.
 They are not installed by default.
 You do not need `bootstrap-icons` as a dependency.

-Icon components were added in BootstrapVue release `v2.2.0`.
-Bootstrap Icons `v1.0.0-alpha3` icons were added in BootstrapVue release `v2.8.0`.
+- Icon components were added in BootstrapVue release `v2.2.0`.
+- Bootstrap Icons `v1.0.0-alpha3` icons were added in BootstrapVue release `v2.8.0`.
+- Bootstrap Icons `v1.0.0-alpah4` icons were added in BootstrapVue release `v2.15.0`.

 <div class="alert alert-info small">
   <p class="mb-2">